AVG vs. McAfee 2024: Can a Free Antivirus Solution Beat an AV Titan?

 Each of these products has positives and negatives when it comes to the third-party testing results.
 They’re both rated as Top Products by AV-TEST, even though AVG got dinged half a point.
 The half-point deduction was in the performance category, so rest assured that there were no issues with protection.

-As far as safety and security are concerned, these products are both excellent choices for protecting against and removing viruses.
+Regarding safety and security, these products are both excellent choices for protecting against and removing viruses.
 Since they both offer such strong protection, the decision between the two will come down to what you personally need from them.

 Winner: AVG.
 Even though it received a half-point reduction in system performance, it still submitted its macOS product for testing.
 McAfee only had scores for Windows and Android.